-Sinding Larsen Johansson Syndrome is normally diagnosed clinically by your physiotherapist or doctor.
-Knee X-ray can show calcification or ossification at the junction between the patella and the patella ligament.
-MRI scan will exclude most other musculoskeletal injuries.
+Sinding Larsen Johansson Syndrome is typically diagnosed clinically by your physiotherapist or doctor.
+Knee X-ray may identify calcification or ossification at the patella – patella ligament junction.
+MRI scan will confirm and exclude other musculoskeletal injuries.

 Treatment for Sinding Larsen Johansson Syndrome

 Physiotherapy assessment and treatment is a proven benefit for Sinding-Larsen-Johansson syndrome sufferers.
-Left untreated most patients will fully resolve their symptoms within 3 to 18 months (Duri et al 2002).
-With the good management, most athletes will be able to return to their sport within 6 to 14 weeks (Iwamoto et al 2009).
+Left untreated, most patients will fully resolve their symptoms within 3 to 18 months (Duri et al. 2002).
+With proper management, most athletes will be able to return to their sport within 6 to 14 weeks (Iwamoto et al. 2009).

 Phase 1 – Knee Load Management

-- Immediate restriction of high impact activities such as jumping and running.
+- Immediate restriction of high impact activities, e.g. jumping and running.

-- Low impact activities eg. cycling, cross-trainer, water running or swimming are usually fine.
+- Low impact activities, e.g. cycling, cross-trainer, water running or swimming, are usually asymptomatic.

 - Use an infrapatellar knee strap to dissipate forces away from the site of Sinding-Larsen-Johansson syndrome.
-(Duri et al., 2002) An example of a Sinding-Larsen-Johansson syndrome brace can be found at this link: http://bit.ly/186YgaR
+(Duri et al., 2002) Here’s an example Sindin-Larsen-Johannesson brace http://bit.ly/186YgaR

 - Kinesiology taping may provide both pain relief and load reduction at the site of pain and injury.